montagejs/mr/docs/Config-API.md

     locations of their package descriptions if an alternate is injected with `require.injectPackageDescriptionLocation`.

-Then, for each package, Montage Require creates a `config` that prototypically inherits from the master `config` and expands on that configuration with details synthesized from the content of the package description, `package.json`.
+Then, for each package, Mr creates a `config` that prototypically inherits from the master `config` and expands on that configuration with details synthesized from the content of the package description, `package.json`.
 This is the config that gets passed to